 - Easier Account Opening

 BUT – in exchange for those really nice features, you’re going to pay about $60 per $10,000 that you have invested.
-On a $1 Million portfolio, that means you will pay $3,500 more per year with a robo advisor than you would with an all-in-one portfolio.
-With a $100,000 portfolio, that narrows to $350 per year difference (again, excluding transaction costs)
+On a $1 Million portfolio, that means you will pay $3,500 more per year with a robo advisor than you would with an all in one ETF.
+With a $100,000 portfolio, that narrows to $350 per year difference (again, excluding transaction costs).

 4) Mutual Funds: 1.5%-3.5% MER